Powerlearnproject/se-day1-assignment-Liya-dotcom/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
  It systematically applies engineering principles and tools for developing and maintaining high-quality software systems.
- It plays a huge role in the technology industry by enabling the creation of software applications and systems that power the aspects of modern life, e.g. communication, commerce, entertainment, and the healthcare industry.
+ It plays a huge role in the technology industry by enabling the creation of software applications and systems that power the aspects of modern life, e.g., communication, commerce, entertainment, and the healthcare industry.

 Identify and describe at least three key milestones in the evolution of software engineering.
  Mastering Complexity